laravellivedelhi/meetup/README.md

 - Maintain an Excel sheet to record attendee details and mark those who were present.
 - Use this data for future communication and analytics.

 This SOP serves as a comprehensive guide for organizing a successful Laravel meetup.
-Share this document with new volunteers to ensure consistency and efficiency in event planning.
+Share this document with new volunteers as well once onboarded to ensure consistency and efficiency in event planning.